 How long will I be on crutches?

-Each of our doctors have their own protocols, but following surgery, the average amount of time a patient is on crutches is about 7 days to 2 weeks.
-The amount of time can depend on what other structures are repaired, i.e.: meniscal repair
+Each of our doctors have their own protocols, but following surgery, the average amount of time a patient is on crutches is about one to two weeks.
+The amount of time can depend on what other structures are repaired, e.g. a meniscal repair.

 When will I start rehab?

 Rehab begins at home the day after the procedure.
 Exercises are provided to patients at their pre-op appointment, and a CPM (Continuous Passive Motion) machine will be sent home with you the day of surgery to assist with pain and range of motion.

 Will I be wearing a brace after surgery?